Smart-Contract-Modelling-uOttawa/Symboleo-Compliance-Checker/README.md

 # What is Symboleo?
 Symboleo is a formal specification language for legal contracts.
-This event-based language inherits event-calculus predicates to specify contractual norms(e.g., obligations, powers, assignments, subcontract) in terms of situations.
-Contractual norms evolve over time thanks to supporting time points and time intervals in this language.
-In other words, internal(e.g., deadlines) and external events(e.g., payment) may change states of these norms during the time.
-Three state machines represent the evolution semantics of norms while corresponding formal specifications have been axiomatized in Axiom.txt file and tutorial document.
-These state machines are available in a paper titled "Symboleo: Towards a Specification Language for Legal Contracts".
+It describes contracts in terms of contractual norms such as obligations, powers, assignments, subcontracts, etc.  Symboleo is an event-based language that inherits event-calculus predicates to specify normsin terms of situations.
+Contractual norms evolve over time according to events occurring at time points and time intervals  specified in the language.
+In other words, internal (e.g., deadlines) and external events (e.g., payments) may change the state of the norms during time.
+Three state machines represent the evolution semantics of norms while corresponding formal specifications have been axiomatized in the Axiom.txt file and the tutorial document.
+The state machines are given in our accepted paper titled "Symboleo: Towards a Specification Language for Legal Contracts".

 # Symboleo Compliance Checker
-This tool is a compliance checker for formal contract specifications written in Symboleo is created inspired by [jREC](https://www.inf.unibz.it/~montali/tools.html#jrec).
-It evaluates whether a sequence of events(i.e., a trace) is compliant with the contract specification.
-To this aim, the tool supports Symboleo's primitive predicates(e.g., within and occur), axiomatized semantics, description of contracts, and compliance scenarios.\
-Reusable axioms are defined with Prolog language independent of the type of contract and are replicated for all contracts.
-These domain-independent axioms formalize state machines of norms.
-However, any contract is a list of parameterized obligations and powers that shall be described individually per contract.
-Symboleo proposes a template for contracts, obligations, powers, and events.
-For example, the signature of an obligation is " \<trigger\> -> \<name\>:O(debtor, creditor, antecedent, consequent)", and is modeled as below in the tool:
+This tool is a compliance checker for formal contract specifications written in Symboleo.
+It was inspired by the tool  jREC.
+It evaluates whether given sequences of events (i.e., traces) are compliant with given contract specifications.
+To this aim, the tool supports Symboleo's primitive predicates (such as **within** and **occur**), axiomatized semantics, description of contracts, and compliance scenarios.
+For each contract specification, we have a part consisting of reusable, domain-independent axioms and a contract-specific part, both written in Prolog.
+The reusable axioms are replicated in each contract.
+They formalize the state machines of norms.
+The contract-specific part describes  the list of parameterized obligations and powers that is specific to each contract.
+Symboleo proposes templates for contracts, obligations, powers, and events.
+For example, the signature of an obligation is " \<trigger\> -> \<name\>:O(debtor, creditor, antecedent, consequent)", and is modeled in the tool as shown below:

 	o(X) :- o1(X).
 	o1(oDel).